Strategic National Stockpile: Obama administration

-Trump Administration
+First Trump administration

-During the Trump administration, Trump falsely claimed his administration inherited an ‘empty’ stockpile from the previous administration.
+During the first Trump administration, Trump falsely claimed his administration inherited an ‘empty’ stockpile from the previous administration.

 From 2017 to 2019, the Trump administration failed to replace masks and other supplies used in earlier disasters.
 In May 2020, in a House subcommittee meeting, whistle-blower Dr. Rick Bright, previous director of Department of Health and Human Services’ Biomedical Advanced Research and Development Authority, explained that the Trump administration had ignored his early warnings to stock up on masks and other supplies to combat the coronavirus.

-The Office of the Assistant Secretary for Preparedness and Response (ASPR) of the Department of Health and Human Services has managed the Strategic National Stockpile since October 1, 2018.
+The Office of the Assistant Secretary for Preparedness and Response (ASPR) of the Department of Health and Human Services managed the Strategic National Stockpile from October 1, 2018.
 Prior to that, the stockpile was managed by the Centers for Disease Control and Prevention (CDC).

 2020 COVID-19 pandemic

-At the beginning of the Covid-19 pandemic, SNS was involved in providing supplies to the repatriation efforts of State Department employees from China and Japan.
+At the beginning of the COVID-19 pandemic, SNS was involved in providing supplies to the repatriation efforts of State Department employees from China and Japan.
 It also shipped thousands of N95 masks to the states of Washington, Massachusetts, and New York to respond to their surging infection rates.
-In March of 2020, SNS director Steven Adams said it had stockpiled 13 million masks and had placed an order for 500 million more by September of 2021.
+In March 2020, SNS director Steven Adams said it had stockpiled 13 million masks and had placed an order for 500 million more by September 2021.
 The SNS was criticized for containing over 5 million expired masks.

+In the early stages of the pandemic the availability of mechanical ventilators to sustain patients became a serious concern.
+The stockpile had added ventilators to its inventory during the 2000s and 2010s and established plans to distribute them, although a series of studies and reports expressed doubt that the ventilators would be sufficient in an influenza pandemic.
+Although ventilators were ordered for the stockpile under the Defense Production Act, medical practices shifted toward other respiratory treatments as understanding of the disease improved, resulting in a surplus of unused machines.

 On March 29, 2020, HHS accepted a donation of 30 million doses of hydroxychloroquine sulfate from Sandoz and one million doses of Resochin (chloroquine phosphate) from Bayer Pharmaceuticals for use in treating hospitalized COVID-19 patients or in clinical trials.
 The SNS will work with the Federal Emergency Management Agency (FEMA) to deliver the doses to states.
 The U.S. Food and Drug Administration later withdrew Emergency Use Authorization for these drugs after studies found they had no benefit for treating COVID-19.

 On April 1, 2020, Department of Homeland Security officials told reporters that the cache of personal protective equipment stored by the SNS was almost depleted due to the COVID-19 pandemic in the United States.
 This was later confirmed by President Donald Trump.
 PPE from the SNS was sent directly to health facilities across the country.